 The decoded picture output interval is not below a specified limit

-For a decoder conforming to a profile/level/tier and for given HRD parameters under HSS operation, any bitstream conforming to the HRD constraints shall be decodable23
+For a decoder conforming to a profile/level/tier and for given HRD parameters under HSS operation, any bitstream conforming to the HRD constraints shall be decodable

+Reminder of MPEG-4 and VDI System Decoder Model

+The MPEG-4 System Decoder Model is defined as illustrated in Figure 2 below from ISO/IEC 144960-1.

+Figure 2 — Systems Decoder Model

+The buffering model is using the conventions based on one branch of the SDM above a shown on Figure 4 below from ISO/IEC 144960-1.

+Figure 3 — Flow diagram for the systems decoder model

+Legend: